khaors/geocompr/main.md

 #> [1] "data.frame"
 ```

-This can be useful if the geometry column causes problems, e.g., by occupying large amounts of RAM, or to focus the attention on the attribute data.
+This can be useful if the geometry column causes problems, e.g. by occupying large amounts of RAM, or to focus the attention on the attribute data.
 For most cases, however, there is no harm in keeping the geometry column because non-spatial data operations on `sf` objects only change an object's geometry when appropriate (e.g. by dissolving borders between adjacent polygons following aggregation).
 This means that proficiency with attribute data in `sf` objects equates to proficiency with data frames in R.
 For many applications, the tidyverse package **dplyr** offers the most effective and intuitive approach of working with data frames, hence the focus on this approach in this section.^[